 Term of Office.

-?
-The positions of Chair, Vice Chair and Immediate Past Chair shall change at each annual meeting, subject to board approval, according to Article V, Section 8 and Section 9.
+– The positions of Chair, Vice Chair and Immediate Past Chair shall change annually, subject to board approval, according to Article V, Section 8 and Section 9.

 Any officer may resign at any time by giving written notice to the Chair of the Board.
 Such resignation shall take effect at the time specified in the notice, or if no time is specified, then immediately.

 Any director may be removed, without cause, as determined by a two-thirds vote of the Board present at any meeting at which there is a quorum.
 In addition, any member of the Board of Directors may be removed for a substantial cause by the majority vote of the Board present at any meeting at which there is a quorum.
 Substantial cause shall include failure to participate in the activities of the Board of Directors as evidenced by the failure to attend at least three (3) consecutive meetings of the Board of Directors.